-The selection of the swap option based on execution-style has an impact on the valuation.
-Thus, for the Black valuation model, analysts usually go for European style swaptions.
+The selection of the swap option based on execution-style impacts the valuation.
+Thus, analysts usually go for European-style swaptions for the Black valuation model.
 On the other hand, analysts go for American and Bermudian swaptions when using Black-Derman-Toy or Hull-White models.
 Analysts often consider American and Bermudian swaptions as more complex than the European options.

 Cost of a Swaption

-The buyer of a swap option pays a premium, and this is the cost of a swaption.
+The buyer of a swap option pays a premium, which is the cost of a swaption.
 The amount of premium depends on the structure of the swap, especially on the difference between the swap interest rate and the current interest rate.
-Moreover, the premium also depends upon the rollover frequency and how the buyer makes the premium payment and the time horizon of the swap.
+Moreover, the premium also depends upon the rollover frequency and how the buyer makes the premium payment, and the time horizon of the swap.

 The premium an investor pay becomes your loss if the interest rate does not go above the swap rate on the expiration date.
 It means you got no benefit by paying the premium.
-However, you can see the premium as an insurance against any potential rise in the interest rate.1–3
+However, you can see the premium as insurance against any potential rise in the interest rate.